Tangjiahui26/DataAnalysisWithR/README.md

 ***How did it all work for the R Markdown document?***

 Everything worked well finally after doing small fixes and tweaks.
 I have encoutered with some problems like failing to add commits by RStudio,and I just tried again and it worked.
+Also there were some warning() when Knit Files.

 ## Links